 The ideal candidate will have a smart head for data, and be an innovative leader deeply connected to the communities we serve.
 They will be proactive, results-driven, and possess a sense of urgency while at the same time look to focus their entrepreneurial talents to make a real difference for children facing the highest risks.
 The Program Director will work closely with the Executive Director and will help guide the organization through our planned implementation and expansion.
 The right leader will be fiercely committed to equity and will ensure that every aspect of the organization’s mission is executed with full engagement of communities impacted by our work.

 Are you this amazing leader?
 Here’s what we have to offer you:

 - A committed Executive Director who will partner with you to establish and grow the organization.

-- The ability to implement and supervise a proven evidence-based mentoring model.
+- The ability to implement and innovate upon a proven evidence-based mentoring model.

 - A strong, cohesive National team committed to innovation and high standards.

 - A team of talented employees who are passionate about working together to create an extraordinary organization.